genevaers/User-Documentation/docs/Setup and Use/Examples/AddColumnLogic.md

 The view title bar now displays the word "Active".
 Save the view again to preserve this active state.
 The view is now ready to be run.

-For more information on column logic see [Extract-phase column logic](../../AdvancedFeatures/ColumnLogic.md)
+For more information on column logic see the Extract-phase column logic section in [Column Assignment](../../AdvancedFeatures/ColumnLogic.md).

 [Running the View](../RunView/RunView.md)